Phreesia (NYSE:PHR) Updates FY 2022 Earnings Guidance

-Phreesia (NYSE:PHR) updated its FY 2022 earnings guidance on Tuesday.
+Phreesia (NYSE:PHR) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $191 million-194 million, compared to the consensus revenue estimate of $183.58 million.

-Several research firms have commented on PHR.
-Robert W. Baird upped their price objective on shares of Phreesia from $60.00 to $62.00 and gave the company an outperform rating in a report on Monday.
-Piper Sandler upped their price objective on shares of Phreesia from $58.00 to $63.50 and gave the company an overweight rating in a report on Monday.
-SVB Leerink reiterated a buy rating on shares of Phreesia in a report on Sunday, June 6th.
-Berenberg Bank started coverage on shares of Phreesia in a report on Tuesday.
-They issued a buy rating and a $70.00 price objective on the stock.
-Finally, Zacks Investment Research cut shares of Phreesia from a hold rating to a sell rating in a research report on Wednesday, April 14th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and ten have issued a buy rating to the company’s stock.
-Phreesia presently has an average rating of Buy and a consensus price target of $56.96.
+Phreesia (NYSE:PHR) last released its quarterly earnings data on Monday, June 7th.
+The company reported ($0.24) EPS for the quarter, missing analysts’ consensus estimates of ($0.18) by ($0.06).
+Phreesia had a negative net margin of 19.66% and a negative return on equity of 11.34%.
+The business had revenue of $48.30 million during the quarter, compared to analyst estimates of $42.82 million.
+During the same quarter in the prior year, the company posted ($0.16) earnings per share.
+The company’s revenue was up 44.6% on a year-over-year basis.
+As a group, sell-side analysts anticipate that Phreesia will post -0.84 earnings per share for the current fiscal year.

-In related news, Director Edward L. Cahill sold 15,000 shares of the stock in a transaction on Thursday, April 1st.
+In other Phreesia news, insider Michael J. Davidoff sold 2,134 shares of the firm’s stock in a transaction dated Friday, April 9th.
+The stock was sold at an average price of $50.51, for a total transaction of $107,788.34.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, Director Edward L. Cahill sold 15,000 shares of the firm’s stock in a transaction dated Thursday, April 1st.
 The stock was sold at an average price of $54.94, for a total value of $824,100.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Michael J. Davidoff sold 2,134 shares of the stock in a transaction on Friday, April 9th.
-The stock was sold at an average price of $50.51, for a total value of $107,788.34.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 65,616 shares of company stock worth $3,896,563 over the last 90 days.
-Company insiders own 28.20% of the company’s stock.
+Corporate insiders own 5.60% of the company’s stock.

 Phreesia Company Profile